-The City of Buffalo has been awarded three Brownfield Opportunity Area (BOA) grants from the New York State Department of State.
-This funding is to be used to undertake three Step 2 Nomination studies at important Brownfield Opportunity Areas throughout the City of Buffalo: the Buffalo Harbor BOA, the Buffalo River Corridor BOA, and the Tonawanda Street Corridor BOA (see each BOA’s project page for more information on each site).
+The City of Buffalo has been awarded three Brownfield Opportunity Area grants from the New York State Department of State.
+This funding is being used to complete Step 2 studies for the Buffalo Harbor, Buffalo River Corridor, and Tonawanda Street Corridor BOAs.

 What is the BOA program?

-The Brownfield Opportunity Areas Program enables communities to put strategies in place to return dormant brownfield sites back to productive use while simultaneously restoring environmental quality.
-The Step 2 Nomination Study will provide in-depth analysis of existing conditions, opportunities, and reuse potential for properties located in these three BOA areas.
-The study process is anticipated to run from November 2011 to Fall 2012.
+The Brownfield Opportunity Areas program enables communities to develop strategies to return dormant brownfields to productive use.
+The Step 2 study will provide in-depth analysis of existing conditions, opportunities, and reuse potential for properties located in these three BOAs.

 What is the opportunity for Buffalo?

-The three BOAs provide exciting opportunities for the City of Buffalo due to their strategic locations within the city.
-Together, the BOAs have the potential to contribute to the City of Buffalo’s revitalization, and improve the neighborhoods around them.
-Once completed, the land use and built form components of the three BOA studies will complement and be incorporated into the City’s new Green Code.
+The BOAs provide exciting opportunities for the City of Buffalo due to their strategic locations.
+They have the potential to contribute to the city’s ongoing revitalization, and improve the neighborhoods around them.
+The land use components of the BOAs will be incorporated into the city’s new Green Code.

-The New York State Department of State (NYSDOS) is the primary project funder of the BOA program, funding 90% of eligible project costs.
-There are also important project partners for each BOA who provide additional funding, and who will work closely with City staff and the consultant team during the study process.
+The New York State Department of State is the primary funding source for the BOA program, providing 90 percent of project costs.
+There are also important project partners for each BOA who provide additional funding, and who will work closely with city staff and the consultant team during the study process.

 Who is the key contact?